naacl2022-srw/naacl2022-srw.github.io/author.md

 ## Optional Supplementary Materials: Appendices, Software and Data

 Papers should not refer, for further detail, to documents, code or data resources that are not available to the reviewers.
 NAACL-HLT SRW 2022 does encourage the submission of additional material that is relevant to the reviewers but not an integral part of the paper.
 There are two such types of material: appendices, which can be read, and non-readable supplementary materials, often data or code.
-Do not include this additional material in the same document as your main paper.
-Additional material must be submitted as one or more separate files, and must adhere to the same anonymity guidelines as the main paper.
-The paper must be self-contained: it is optional for reviewers to look at the supplementary material.
+Data and code should be submitted via the additional upload links on OpenReview.
+Appendices should be placed after your References section, starting on a new page, within the same document as your main paper.
+Additional material must adhere to the same anonymity guidelines as the main paper.
+Finally, your paper must be self-contained: it is optional for reviewers to look at the supplementary material.

 ## Ethics Policy